Riso Print Submission

 Color Alignment: Riso printing is never perfect, and is registered (registration = color alignment) by hand.
 For a “perfect” print, we recommend using the inkjet printer or the laser service.

-- Make an appointment with an IC staff member to review your job before submitting it.
+Please make an appointment with an IC staff member to review your job before submitting it.
 Especially if you have a book or a double-paged project you’d like to print.

 Paper Resource List: Check out our permanent & rotating paper list HERE

-More Information: For further information on file set up and Imaging Center policies and procedures, please review The Imaging Center Main Guide.
+More Information: For further information on file setup and Imaging Center policies and procedures, please review The Imaging Center Main Guide.
 For more information on risograph printing, please click HERE!